Vanbk/vanbk.github.io/_pages/about.md

 # Recent News
 * October, 2020.
-Complete the master on science program at School of Electrical Engineering, KAIST
+Complete the master in science program at School of Electrical Engineering, KAIST
 * March, 2018.
 Obtained Engineer's Degree in Electrical Engineering at HUST